jobf/nes-jam-2025/readme.md

 The release is html5 (for distribution on itch).

 There is a script `build-release.sh` for bundling the final html5 build into a zip.
 This script needs [ldtk-crush](https://github.com/jobf/ldtk-crush) to be installed.

+# Level data

+The level data is stored in `assets/levels.ldtk`.
+This is editable using [LDtk editor](https://ldtk.io/).

+Each level consists of the following layers.

+- tiles (the layout of the grpahical tiles on the level)
+- entities (e.g. Player entity)
+- palette (which palette to color 4x4 regions of the level)
+- front (should the level tiles be rendered in front of the entity sprites)

+Each layer can have it's own palettes selected.

+## Hot reload

+If you're running the hashlink target then the code will be "watching" the ldtk file in assets folder for changes.

+So you can edit a level in ldtk and then save the file and the game will reload the new data.
+It will also reload images at the same time, so you can change these on the fly too.

+## Config level

+This is level_0 and is used for configuration only.

+## Animations level

+This is currently level_5 and is used to configure animations.

+In the future I'll make a template where this is level_1, this feature came late on so I just the first level I didn't mind overwriting.